Fierce Invalids Home from Hot Climates: Bobby Case

 Switters' best friend whom he worked within the CIA in Thailand and also shares an attraction to underage girls.

 Sailor Boy

 The parrot that Switter must release in "too god damn vivid South America".

 Maestra

 Switters' Grandmother.
 Although she would never let him call her that.

 Suzy

-Switters' seventeen-year-old stepsister lives in Sacramento, California, US.
+Switters' sixteen-year-old stepsister lives in Sacramento, California, US.
 She later lives with Maestra who resides in Seattle Washington, US.
 Switters falls in love with Suzy, due to his "attraction to innocence."

 Sister "Domino" Thiry

 The nun in a Syrian Catholic convent with whom Switters falls in love.

 The Masked Beauty

-This is the abbess of the disavowed, Catholic, oasis-based convent in which Switters comes to stay in for over a year later in the book.
+The abbess of the oasis-based, disavowed Catholic convent in which Switters comes to stay for over a year later in the book.

 The shaman

 "Today Is Tomorrow" is a shaman who casts a curse on Switters.
 Alternately, he is called "The End of Time" in the beginning of the book, due to a mistranslation of the native language.